TZstatsADS/Spr2017-Proj1-bz2290/README.md

 JohnFKenndy-1

 #Where You can find my work#
-My blog as well as the Html output will be found in the "Doc" folder, while related code will be found in the "lib" folder.
-In addition, relevant output(pics) will be stored within the "figs" folder
+My blog as well as the Html output will be found in the "Doc" folder, while related source file will be found in the "lib" folder.
+Please make sure all the paths are adjusted properly and all packages are installed correctly in order to make sure a smooth run of the notebook.

 #Contribution Statement#
 This Project is solely done by Boxuan Zhao, including data processing, analysis, as well as the compostion of this repo or any other related part of this project.